Gradle-Build-Tool-Edited/Gradle-Build-Tool-Edited/README.md

 ## Overview

-**Gradle Build Tool** is a powerful Android application that allows you to build, compile, and manage Gradle projects directly on your Android device.
-It is designed for developers who want a portable development environment without requiring a desktop computer.
+**Gradle Build Tool** is a powerful Android application that allows you to build, compile, and manage projects written in **multiple programming languages** directly on your Android device.
+It supports Gradle-based projects and provides a portable development environment without requiring a desktop computer.

 ## Features

-- 🚀 Build Gradle projects directly on Android
+- 🚀 Build and compile projects directly on Android
+- 🌐 Supports multiple programming languages (Java, Kotlin, Groovy, C/C++, Python, Flutter, React Native, and more through Gradle)
-- 📦 Support for Java and Android Gradle projects
+- 📦 Full Gradle project support
 - ⚙️ Execute custom Gradle commands
 - 📋 Real-time build logs and error reporting
 - 💻 Integrated terminal